scrumhum/TicTacToeGame/README.md

     * <iframe width="560" height="315" src="https://www.youtube.com/embed/l-hh51ncgDI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 1. I've implemented this algorithm in Computer.java for the AI player, BUT I've added a bug that causes the AI to malfunction when it is the minimizing player.
     * If you can find the MiniMax bug, correct it in your Java code, and submit a pull request back to this branch under a **feature branch** called **MiniMaxBug** you can receive a full lab grade.

+My thoughts:
+The player class makes sense to me mostly.
+Within the tictactoe class I see alot that we covered in last semseters lab covering java fx setting grids n such
+There's a few things in the code that I find myself unfamiliar with.
+1. What is public enum?
+Looks like a class within a class
+2. Also confused as to why the takeTurn is commented out?